Kenneth Parcell: Religious, political and other views

 In various episodes, Kenneth is shown to be considerably uneducated and disrespectful of other religions.
 In "Christmas Special", while passing out gifts to the TGS writing staff, he wishes Josh Girard a "merry Jewish"; in "Secret Santa", he sets up a multi-faith holiday display, which includes a framed photo of Barack Obama, that Kenneth states is "for the Muslims"; in "100", when Jenna, who wants to have a baby, tries to seduce him, he refuses, on the grounds that they are unmarried and part of different religions; in "Standards and Practices", he comments that the Jewish network executives are "trained from birth to argue".

 In "Believe in the Stars," when Jack tells Kenneth that he knows the Ten Commandments, Kenneth snorts and says "Ten?", implying that he follows more.
 In "100", he calls Darwin's Theory of Evolution "crazy".
 In "Respawn", Kenneth reveals that he believes the phrase "No, thank you", to be vulgar language.
 The episode "The Funcooker" implies that he prefers the clean shaven look, as when Liz places him in charge, he bans beards and moustaches in the workplace.
 In "Alexis Goodlooking and the Case of the Missing Whisky", Kenneth informs Jack, who is attempting to convince Kenneth to professionally ruin a potential rival in his new job, that he has never "crushed" anyone before, except for accused witches.

 Kenneth's family are staunch supporters of the Confederacy, with Jack once proclaiming Kenneth a foreigner since Kenneth's home of DeKalb County, Georgia "never rejoined the Union."
 As such, Kenneth's schooling consisted of Confederacy propaganda and his home culture consisted of bizarre anti-Union rituals.
 The traditional burial for Parcell men is to have their body wrapped in a Confederate flag, fried, and fed to dogs.
 Kenneth once served a family recipe he says he altered by replacing the ingredient of "Union Soldier meat" with boiled potatoes.
-Kenneth also possesses of $76,000 in Confederate currency.
+Kenneth also possesses $76,000 in Confederate currency.

 Although he is respectful to others, male and female alike, Kenneth has displayed some harshly misogynistic opinions; in "The Funcooker", when he is put in charge, his first order is to have all menstruating women leave the workplace immediately.
-In "The Ones", Kenneth implies to Liz that girls are generally bad in Math and that girls should shut their mouths in Math class.
+In "The Ones", Kenneth implies to Liz that girls are generally bad in math and that girls should shut their mouths in math class.
 In "Stone Mountain", Kenneth tells Jack that he finds female airline pilots humorous.
 In "TGS Hates Women", he reveals that he wants his legacy to be a Sesame Street-esque show that "promotes illiteracy in girls".
 In "100", he states that he believes it is "crazy" that women have the right to choose their own haircuts.
 In "Alexis Goodlooking and the Case of the Missing Whisky", he refuses to work in Ad Sales any longer, due to the fact that numerous of their sponsors make housework easier for women.
 In "Standards and Practices", he calls gynecologists "disgusting".